|Last updated 17 July 2023

 runway had a Perforated Steel Planking (PSP) matting surface and the

 new airfield was named RAF Staging Post (Cocos Islands).
-RAF

 Liberator bombers on the newy-constructed airfield at Cocos Islands in

 |British and Indian Army troops worked in sweltering tropical conditions to construct the airfield.
 Note the Catalinas at rear.

 |RAF 1667 Flight Spitfire under assembly

 BOAC and Qantas Empire Airways were anxious to renew their shared London-Sydney service cut by the war.
 The previous 9 day Short C Class "Empire" flying boat schedule could be reduced to a third of that time by using high speed Avro Lancastrians.
 The Lancastrian service commenced in June 1945, QEA crews flying Sydney-Gawler-Learmonth-Colombo-Karachi.
 The newly-built Cocos Islands RAF airfield was a comforting alternate for the Indian Ocean crossing and became a scheduled refuelling stop in January 1946 when routing changed to Karachi-Colombo-Cocos-Perth-Gawler-Sydney.